 I’ve frequently served as a subject matter expert for reporters and journalists, and always happy to share insights on topics I can help out with.
 Here are some of the more memorable ones.

 - New York Times.
-I’ve helped a few reporters from the Times with articles, such as this one.
+I’ve helped a few reporters from the Times with articles, such as this one and this one.

 - RadioLab.
 This podcast is a fave of mine, and it was a joy to be a guest in their NYC studio.
 The hosts were genuinely interested in my experiences working remotely as an interpreter, which I wrote about in Found in Translation.

-- NPR.
+- National Public Radio.
 This interview about Peter Less, one of my personal heroes, who helped bring Nazi war criminals to justice, is very special to me.
 It was an honor to help more people learn about him.

 - The Week.
 This article features a bunch of stories covered in Found in Translation.
 Arika Okrent the author, is a respected author in the field of language journalism as well.